 Please see the Questions and Answers below

 Yes, this program is under the control of the Chesapeake Public Schools, Police Department, and the vendor, BusPatrol America, LLC.
-Mailings may be received from Lorton, VA or Newington, VA, the Headquarters of BusPatrol America, LLC.
+Mailings may be received from Boston, MA, Lorton, VA, or Newington, VA, the Headquarters of BusPatrol America, LLC.
 When in doubt, please contact Sgt.
 Byrd at email@example.com to confirm.

-Visit this website and enter your CH-xxxxxxx citation number, license plate and complete the captcha requirements if required to view the same videos and photos that the reviewing officer saw.
-Enter the data exactly as it shows on the violation notice. (i.e. if your license plate is ABC-1234, it may need to be entered as ABC1234 or ABC-1234)
+Visit this School Bus Safety Program website and enter your CH-xxxxxxx citation number, license plate and complete the captcha requirements if required to view the same videos and photos that the reviewing officer saw.
+Enter the data exactly as it shows on the violation notice (i.e. if your license plate is ABC-1234, it may need to be entered as ABC1234 or ABC-1234).

 The fine is a civil penalty of $250.
-If you appeal (see more below on appeals) and are found liable, you may be required to provide payment of court costs and incur DMV demerit points for a moving violation.
+If you appeal (see more on appeals below) and are found liable, you may be required to provide payment of court costs and incur DMV demerit points for a moving violation.
 Based on the present Virginia Law, the judge cannot reduce the $250 fine based upon a driving school or a favorable driving record.

 Payment can be made in several ways